chrislewisdev/home/content/posts/2020-03-23-domejam-retrospective.md

 ---
-layout: post
-title: DOMEjam retrospective
+layout = "post"
-description: Reflecting on a small game I developed for DOMEjam in 2020.
+title = "DOMEjam retrospective" description = "Reflecting on a small game I developed for DOMEjam in 2020."
 ---

 I don't often have time to participate in game jams, normally working on projects at my own slow pace, but when I recently saw [DOMEjam](https://itch.io/jam/domejam) announced it struck me as the perfect opportunity to try out a new game framework and learn a new programming language in a forgiving time limit (10 days - long enough that I don't need to rush, but short enough that it keeps me focused).